jcmdsbr/rabbitmq-delayed/README.md

-# Resume to doc from RabbitMQ and Delayed Plugin from github
+# Resume from RabbitMQ and Delayed Plugin from github

 ## RabbitMQ Server